kellerSepp/my-portfolio/index.md

+##this is just the standard content for now.
+I will updadte everything as soon as possible.

+first step is to setup the github page

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kellerSepp/my-portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.